Adapted from Freya Ruegsegger via Carole Ruegsegger [history]

 -

-Roll the rest of the dough into long strands, 3-6 mm in diameter
+Roll the rest of the dough into long strands, 3-6 mm in diameter[6] and lay them over the torte in a lattice pattern[7].

 Remove from oven.
-Optionally, dust with sifted confectioner’s sugar
+Optionally, dust with sifted confectioner’s sugar[9].

 As soon as possible (typically several minutes after it comes out of the oven), release and remove the outer ring of the springform pan, then slide a spatula or blade beneath the torte to separate it from the bottom.